 A few months ago, the attention of the comrades was taken up by a debate on the tactics of the party, which revolved above all around the use of the mass strike.
 Comrade Rosa Luxemburg, in particular, emphasized that the struggle for Prussian suffrage must now be the main task of the party, and she attacked the leading party authorities who wanted to postpone this struggle against the Reichstag election.
 As a result of the behavior of the Baden parliamentary group, a completely different tactical question suddenly came to the forefront of the party's interest, the old struggle between revisionism and radicalism.
 Naturally, these different struggles were now linked to each other.
 Kurt Eisner sought to invoke Comrade Luxemburg in defense of the Badeners: since the Prussian suffrage struggle is of all-dominant importance, why should the party waste its time on the tiny Baden question, which is meaningless for the workers' movement?
-Conversely, this is now being used by the “Vorwärts” and by Kautsky to create a mood against Comrade Luxemburg's position in the mass strike debate, as if by attacking the party leadership she were making herself the helper of the Badeners, the third in the alliance with Kolb and Eisner.
+Conversely, this is now being used by the “Vorwärts” and by Kautsky to create a mood against Comrade Luxemburg's position in the mass strike debate, as if by attacking the party leadership she were making herself the helper of the Badeners, a third party in the alliance with Kolb and Eisner.
 It may therefore be appropriate to take a closer look at the real relationship between these two battles over tactics.

 The struggle between radicalism and revisionism takes place entirely within the field of parliamentarism; it is entirely a product of the parliamentary period of the proletarian liberation struggle.
 However, revisionism as a theory, as a bourgeois world view, goes beyond the framework of parliament and represents an abandonment of the sharp class standpoint and a rapprochement with the bourgeois world in every field where the proletariat asserts itself, in the trade unions, the cooperatives, the education system.
 But in its decisive practice this struggle is a struggle over parliamentary tactics; it is a struggle, as now again in the Baden dispute, over the attitude towards governments and bourgeois parties, in elections as well as in parliament.